jonasalessi/embedded-wind-power-plant/README.md

 Firmware for wind power plant
 ========

-Work of the discipline of hardware and software integration.
+Project of the discipline of hardware and software integration.
 In this work, a firmware was created to control a wind power plant.